Tax season already? Some tips for avoiding stress and scams

 “You may have changed your name but you didn’t change it with Social Security,” O’Saben said.
 “If the Social Security number doesn’t match to the first four letters of the last name, the return will be rejected and that will delay processing.”

-—Search for tax statements when you have opted out of paper mail.
+— Search for tax statements when you have opted out of paper mail.

 Many people like to opt out of snail mail but when you do, it can also include your tax documents.